oil-oil/website/_posts/careers/en-US/front-end-engineer.md

 ---
 title: Front-end Engineer
-date: 2021-03-19 17:20:00
+date: 2021-9-28 14:03:00
 ---

-## Responsibilities
+## Job Responsibilities

+- Develop and maintain of the company's website to improve the impact and  user experience.
-- Responsible for the front-end development and design of the company's products;
+- Optimize the front-end component design and build process to ensure development efficiency and quality.
-- Responsible for the development and improvement of base libraries, frameworks and key modules;
-- Work with the overall technical team to optimize the development methods and processes and specifications of the front-end team and improve team efficiency.

-## Requirements
+## Job Requirements

+- Proficient in HTML/CSS/JavaScript, familiar with TypeScript and new language specifications and syntax features, such as ES6, etc.
-- Proficiency in front-end frameworks such as jQuery, Bootstrap, Ant Design and familiarity with objectified Javascript programming;
+- Familiar with the usage and implementation principles of front-end frameworks such as React, Gatsby, and Wordpress.
-- Experience in the development of enterprise products or SaaS;
-- Knowledge of user experience, interaction and user requirement analysis, product or interface design experience is preferred;
-- Strong self-learning ability, relatively high enthusiasm and concern for front-end cutting-edge areas, good execution, good willingness to communicate and collaborate, and focus on efficiency.
+- Excellent problem-solving and identification skills, good English communication skills and teamwork spirit.

 ## Additional